 Betty Vandenbosch, PhD

 Vandenbosch is the author of Designing Solutions for Your Business Problems, a guide for resolving complex issues and creating new opportunities in business.
-She also contributed to Managing as Designing and to Transforming Health Care Through Information: Case Studies.
-She has published in peer-reviewed academic journals in the fields of business, management, and technology, including: Journal of Management Studies; Accounting, Organizations, and Society; MIS Quarterly; and Information Systems Research.
-Vandenbosch has participated in numerous international conferences, most recently delivering the keynote address, “Skilling the Workforce,” at the Committee for Economic Development’s Spring Policy Conference in 2016.
+She has published in peer-reviewed academic journals in the fields of business, management, and technology, including Journal of Management Studies; Accounting, Organizations, and Society; MIS Quarterly; and Information Systems Research.
+Vandenbosch has participated in numerous international conferences, most recently as a speaker at UPCEA’s 2019 Annual Conference on “Helping Working Adults Achieve Their Personal and Career Goals” and as a panelist at the 2019 ASU-GSV Summit speaking on the topic of “Bending the Arc of Human Potential Through Radical Scaled Online Learning Models.”

 Vandenbosch earned her PhD (Business Administration/MIS), MBA, and Bachelor of Science in Computer Science from Western University.
 She currently resides in Chicago, Illinois.